calwoodford/anki_decks/databases/sql.md

 ###### Question 13.

-How to select the entire table?
+How to select an entire table?

 <details><summary><b>Answer</b></summary>
 <p>